What is a Citizen Data Scientist (CDS)?

-- The network invite people to being their ambition, creativity and commitment.
+- The network invites people to bring their ambition, creativity, and commitment.
 These are employees waiting to break the boxes and bring new ideas to life.
-Being a part of the CDS network is an opportunity for them to hone analytical/statistical skills, learn new programs, make new professional connections and get a peek into other career paths.
+Being a part of the CDS network is an opportunity for them to hone analytical/statistical skills, learn new programs, make new professional connections, and get a peek into other career paths.

 - Barriers knocked down